 If an attacker is able to succeed with a code injection, they have more time available to do more damage.
 Shorter timeouts require them to attack more often, which we refer to as a “Groundhog Day,” attack.
 That makes the attack more visible.

 So, shrink not just what a function can do, but how long it can run.

 Securing serverless apps requires a variety of tools and tactics, including collaboration between the people involved in the application and the security.
-For additional resources, register for our live webinar Thursday, May 31, “Serverless Security Quick Wins.”
-You can also watch our webinar on-demand, “Serverless Security Step by Step,” and download our eBook, “Serverless Security Primer: Top Risks and How to Mitigate.”
+For additional resources, check out our on-demand webinar “Serverless Security Quick Wins.”
+You can also watch “Serverless Security Step by Step,” and download our eBook, “Serverless Security Primer: Top Risks and How to Mitigate.”